mwganson/joint/README.md

 # Macro Joint (Work in progress)
 Macro Joint is a macro to create joints in FreeCAD.
 Usage: select a face and run the macro, select from the list the type of joint to make on that face.
-Options are Mortise, Tenon, Box Joint, and Dovetail Joint.
+Options are Mortise, Tenon, Box Joint, Dovetail Joint, and Cantilever Hook and Mate.
 A feature python object is created with user configurable editable properties.
 Join works in Part Design and other workbenches.<br/>
 <br/>
 <img src="macro_joint_scr1.png" alt="screenshot"><br/>